angelo-domingo118/d-agriventory/README.md

   - **IDR (Inventory and Inspection of Deliveries and Receipts)** - Delivery tracking and verification
 - **📈 Reporting & Analytics** - Generate detailed reports by employee, number, batch, and format
 - **🔍 Audit Logging** - Keep detailed logs of all system changes and transactions
-- **🔄 Transfer Management** - Handle inventory transfers between divisions and employees
+- **🔄 Transfer Management** - Handle inventory transfers between divisions
 - **💊 Consumables Tracking** - Specialized tracking for consumable items and supplies

 ### Administrative Features